-Individuals outside the United States seeking admission as a refugee under Section 207 of the INA are processed through the U.S. Refugee Admissions Program (USRAP), which is managed by the Department of State in cooperation with the Department of Homeland Security (DHS) and Department of Health and Human Services (HHS).
+The U.S. Refugee Admissions Program (USRAP) is managed by the Department of State in cooperation with the Department of Homeland Security and the Department of Health and Human Services.
 Those admitted as refugees are eligible for U.S. government-funded resettlement assistance.

+The USRAP is a multi-step process.
 The first step for most people seeking refugee status is to register with the United Nations High Commissioner for Refugees (UNHCR) in the country to which they have fled.
-UNHCR determines if an individual qualifies as a refugee and, if so, works toward the best possible durable solution: safe return to the home country, local integration, or permanent resettlement in a third country.
+UNHCR determines if an individual qualifies as a refugee and, if so, works toward the best possible durable solution: safe and voluntary return to the home country, local integration, or permanent resettlement in a third country.
+U.S. Embassies or qualified non-governmental organizations (NGOs) may also provide referrals to the USRAP for individuals of particular concern to the United States.

 Annual Report on Proposed Refugee Admissions